 66. WFP's projected needs for 2022 reflect the impact of the COVID-19 pandemic on top of increased hunger, a rising number of conflicts and the climate crisis.
-Based on the dramatic growth in worldwide hunger and malnutrition described in section I, operational requirements for 2022 are estimated at USD 13.9 billion.
+Based on the dramatic growth in worldwide hunger and malnutrition described in section I, operational requirements for 2022, an estimate of aggregated needs as expressed in country strategic plans approved by the Board, are estimated at USD 13.9 billion.
 The management plan anticipates that WFP will reach 124 million people through 85 operations, representing a 23 percent increase from the previous management plan and making this WFP's most ambitious management plan to date.
 While these figures reflect foreseen needs for WFP food assistance throughout its programme of work, sudden or unforeseen challenges require flexibility in the organization's approach.
 To meet increased needs in a more complex environment, WFP will leverage its ability to work across the humanitarian and development spheres, strengthen its contribution to peace outcomes and invest in strategic and operational partnerships with the aim of ensuring that no one is left behind.